 - Living with parents or legal guardians and commuting to campus.

-- Transfer students beyond the 1st year of college who transfer 30 or more hours from an accredited college.
+- Transfer students beyond the first year of college who transfer 27 or more hours from an accredited college and have lived in a campus residence hall at a previous institution for one full academic year.

 Full-time status: Students must be enrolled as a full-time student (12 credit hours or more) in order to live on campus.
 If a student's enrollment drops below 12 credit hours at any time during the academic year, he/she must receive permission to remain on campus.